 Artist: Heather Byers

 "February 2022.
-I played with a fun new style on this one, but with my favorite featues still of bright colors and bold lines." (from the artist's website)
+I played with a fun new style on this one, but with my favorite featues still of bright colors and bold lines." (from the artist's website, no longer available)

 Evergreen children's area mural images